 I also did not solder the center connecting point – instead I simply overlapped it.
 This makes this project much more beginner-friendly, but if you do solder, by all means, solder that center!

 Copper wire is inexpensive and relatively easy to work with, but you can also use fake wires (just don’t try work hardening them!) or more precious wires if you’re not worried about waste.
 But copper is so pretty and the reddish tones are perfect for showing a little love!
+I even put together a full how-to on copper jewelry making for beginners.

 And finally, while these wire wrapped hearts are intended as pendants, I like to keep designs simple, so I just used the natural loops of the heart to hang it!
 Add a loop with wire if you want, but I do recommend keeping things as simple as you can.